pranzell/Time_Series_Analytics/src/data/Dataset-Source.md

 - Date - the week
 - Weekly_Sales -  sales for the given department in the given store
 - IsHoliday - whether the week is a special holiday week

+### 3. Store Information (Walmart Retail Data Analytics - stores data-set.csv)
+Contains additional data related to all the 45 stores:

+- Store - the store number
+- Type - Category of Store (A,B, or C) based on consumption
+- Size - Physical area of a store in Square feet